 Why does living inauthentically feel so exhausting?

 When your behavior contradicts your brain’s internal self-model, the anterior cingulate cortex activates a persistent conflict signal that elevates cortisol and consumes prefrontal resources.
-This is the same neural circuit that processes physical pain.
+This conflict signal engages the same neural circuit that processes physical pain.
 Chronic inauthenticity creates a measurable metabolic burden equivalent to running two competing operating systems simultaneously.

 Can your brain actually change its self-concept in adulthood?